novikovalab/piawka/statistics.md

 The interpretation as "derived" frequency assumes the VCF is **polarized**: that is, the REF allele corresponds to the ancestral state.
 Check polarization carefully before interpreting `daf`; see also `theta_low`, `theta_mid`, `theta_high`.

-**Literature**: The allele frequency spectrum is central to population genetics; for a comprehensive review see [Eyre-Walker & Keightley (2007) *Nature Reviews Genetics* 8:610](https://doi.org/10.1038/nrg2146).

 ---

 ### lines — site count

 **Scope**: within &emsp; **Dependencies**: none

 The number of VCF lines (sites) that were used in the calculation for a given region and group.
-A site is used if at least one allele was observed in the group. `lines` is primarily a helper statistic used by `tajima` and `theta_w`, but it can be useful on its own as a measure of site availability.
+A site is used if at least one allele was observed in the group. `lines` is primarily a helper statistic used by `tajima` and `theta_w`, but it can be useful on its own as a measure of site availability in the dataset.

 ---